 Top Standing Desk Benefits

+Standing desk burn calories but they have other benefits too.
 From weight loss to preventing varicose veins and cardiovascular disease, standing desks offer numerous benefits for the body.
 Below, discover just a few of the most touted pros of using a standing desk.

 - Higher Productivity: Studies show that office workers who use a standing desk and alternate between positions throughout the day are more focused and therefore, more productive than those who sat all day.